Our Exhibition Layout

 There is little space for landscaping but in each corner is a cameo of our railway memories.
 The seaside station alongside the beach reflects our teenage days train-spotting at Hest Bank, where we hurriedly scoffed sandwiches outside the camping coaches, the best place from where to watch the Duchesses and Princesses race past.
 In the top corner of the layout are the reminders of working in the city every day.
 Black cabs come and go on the station forecourt, frantically coping with the rush hour, children drink from the fountain, the policeman directs travellers and tourists and ‘posty’ is emptying the pillar box - it must be 5.30pm.

 But now we live near to the Lake District, so the third corner captures the tranquil life of the sheep farmer amidst moors and ploughed fields and the fourth corner, our junior school days.
 A Ribble coach is taking a class on a field trip, the teacher is counting them on board.

-The layout has recently returned from its second outing.
+The layout has now had six outings.
 Its first time out was at Kendal, where we scooped the Best in Show Cup, the second was at Skipton, where we again caused a stir with several new locos.
 The greatest of these is our model of ‘Princess Anne’ 46202, simply a Princess cab stuck to a Duchess boiler, with six months of pain-wracked evenings trying to get it to look right.
 The basic Stanier 9 ton tender makes this loco look even more majestic.

 Two new Scots have been added to the shed, ‘Gordon Highlander’ 46106 with its straight-sided blinkers and ‘Phoenix’ 45736 which is a rebuilt Jubilee; a scratch-built cab was the important alteration here.